trustweave-common Package Structure

 12

-import com.trustweave.core.util.DigestUtils
+import org.trustweave.core.util.DigestUtils

-import com.trustweave.core.util.ValidationResult
+import org.trustweave.core.util.ValidationResult

 val digest = DigestUtils.sha256DigestMultibase(jsonElement)